xenon615/bevy_trebuchet/Readme.md

 # bevy_trebuchet
 ### Bevy crate for creation  of an ancient siege weapon known as a trebuchet.

-## Why
+## Why ?
-I decided to make a trebuchet from the [Project](https://github.com/xenon615/siege) as a crate.
+I decided to make a trebuchet from the [Project Siege](https://github.com/xenon615/siege) as a crate.
 Why ?
 May be for convenience, may be for learning how to make crates, IDK :) .

 ![Trebuchet](img/image1.png)